Hi Ace, where are you based?

 How do you discover new music?

 I discover new music in three ways.

 From iTunes for the new releases.
-From Instagram from friends posts, and a bit more rarely these days, by word-of-mouth
+From Instagram from friends’ posts, and a bit rarer these days is by word-of-mouth

 “I am always looking for new releases on iTunes most days”